help center

 Reversal Policy

-If you decide to reverse an action, this setting determines how much of the payout you can receive. impact.com's recommended default is Advertiser Returns 100% max monthly returns, so you can recover 100% of your payout in the event of an order return, cancellation, or fraud.
+Configure how much of the payout you can recover if you decide to reverse an action. impact.com's recommended default is Advertiser Returns 100% max monthly returns, so you can recover 100% of your payout in the event of an order return, cancellation, or fraud.

 Action Limit